 Microtunneling is trenchless pipe installation by remote-controlled jacking.
 HOBAS Jacking Pipes have high compressive strength and are of consistent superior quality.
 Due to the smooth, non-absorbing exterior surface, tight outside diameter (De) tolerances and light weight construction, HOBAS CC-GRP Jacking Pipe Systems experience the lowest jacking loads in the industry.

-The pipes small outside diameter in relation to the inside diameter leads to an array of advantages.
-For instance smaller machines are required for the pipes, which means lower equipment and lease costs; expenses for construction site and thrust pit preparation can also be substantially reduced.
+The pipes' small outside diameter in relation to the inside diameter leads to an array of advantages.
+For instance smaller machines are required for the pipes, which means lower equipment and lease costs; expenses for construction site and thrust pit preparation can be substantially reduced.
 Adequate joints and fittings for every application ensure a complete leak-tight system.

-All HOBAS Production Facilities in Europe are certified to the jacking standard ISO 25780 by the TÜV Süd.
+All HOBAS Production Facilities in Europe are certified to the jacking standard ISO 25780 by TÜV Süd.

 |Jacking with HOBAS Pipe Systems|

 - Smaller Outside Diameter – Lower Machine Cost

 - Lower Jacking Forces Required

 - Very long service life of more than 50 years

 - Up- / Downstream Pipes for Intermediate Jacking Station